Canada and the North Atlantic Treaty Organization

 Heidi Hulan joined Global Affairs Canada in 1996.
 Previously, she served as Assistant Deputy Minister for International Security (Political Director).
 In 2020-2021 she served as Chair of the IAEA Board of Governors.
 At Headquarters, Ms. Hulan has held a variety of posts including: Assistant Deputy Minister, Strategic Policy; Director General, International Security Policy; Director General, Non-Proliferation and Security Threat Reduction.
 Overseas, she has served as Minister Counsellor and Head of Political Section at Canada’s Permanent Mission to the United Nations in New York (2005 to 2009) and Deputy Permanent Representative of Canada to NATO (2010 to 2013).
 In 2017 to 2021 she was Ambassador to Austria and Permanent Representative to the UN in Vienna, with concurrent accreditation to the Republic of Slovakia where she served as Chair of the United Nations Expert Preparatory Group on a Fissile Material Cut-off Treaty, as well as the Chair of the International Contact Group on Nuclear Security.
 She is a past recipient of both the Minister’s Citation for Foreign Policy Excellence and the Deputy Minister’s Award of Excellence.

-Canada’s military representative to NATO
+Canadian military representative to the NATO Military Committee

 - Date modified: